 Why You Need Secure Hosting

-Secure Datacenter – A secure datacenter is also very important.
+Secure datacentres iare also very important.
 Anything and everything within the realm of mother nature is possible think hurricanes, power shortages, and earthquakes.
 Wouldn’t it be great if your web host was ready in those instances?
 Secure facilities, diesel power generators, and other protection measures are definitely a plus.
-Also, pay attention to the location of your web host’s datacenters & give preference to the areas that are not exposed to natural disasters.
+Also, pay attention to the location of your web host’s datacentres & give preference to the areas that are not exposed to natural disasters.

 Finally, many service providers have backup limits (e.g. max 10Gb), so it’s important to read all backup conditions well before purchasing a hosting plan.

-Manual Reboot – Manual reboot is a service included into VPS and dedicated packages.
-It lets you use control panel for restarting your dedicated or virtual server.
-That is great for when making important updates.
-Also, manual reboot is very good if you notice some problems on your server.
-You can first try rebooting your rack; if the problem remain, you can always contact your web host’s customer support.
+Root access is included with our VPS and dedicated hosting packages.
+It lets you use a control panel or the command line for restarting your dedicated or virtual private server.
+That is great for when applying important updates.
+Also, a manual reboot is very good if you notice some problems on your server.
+You can first try rebooting your machine; if the problem remains, you can always contact your web host’s customer support.

-At Gecko, we provide the most secure, up to date servers available in the hosting market.
-Get in touch, or select on of our plans to get started.
+At Gecko, we provide the most secure, up-to-date servers available in the hosting market.
+Get in touch, or select one of our plans to get started.